jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 └───llama3.llamafile
 ```

-We then use the `zipalign` binary which is an alternative to zip.
+Now use the `zipalign` binary which is an alternative to zip.
 This library is designed to concatenate gigabytes of LLM weights to an executable.
-If you observe the output from Step 1, you see that the `zipalign` binary was also saved to `/usr/local/bin/zipalign`.
+If you observe the output from [Step 1](#bashooutput), you see that the `zipalign` binary was also saved to `/usr/local/bin/zipalign`.
 Therefore, your terminal should recognize the `zipalign` command.
 Read more about zipalign by using the command `man zipalign`.

 ```bash
 zipalign -j0 \